Nicolas-Reyland/Chaikin3D/README.md

 ```-v```/```--verbose```
 ```-vv```/```--vverbose```

 The `-v` *verbose* shows info about the algorithm progress in the terminal.
 This might be useful for meshes with a lot of vertices or when having a lot of iterations.
-The `-vv` *vverbose* (very verbose) helps for debugging the algorithm.
+The `-vv` *vverbose* (very verbose) is for debugging.

 ## Full help